MattiaPrimavera/POP-C-Client/README.md

 Three modes are proposed to interact with the server:
 * text mode: everything happens via command line
-* graphical mode : the loggin becomes graphical, a click on the message ID will save the message on the hard drive.
+* clickable mode : the loggin becomes graphical, a click on the message ID will save the message on the hard drive.
-* advanced graphical mode : a complete message can be read on a new window instead of being saved (third mode is still a work in progress)
+* graphical mode : a complete message can be read on a new window instead of being saved (third mode is still a work in progress)

-## Tests Automatiques
+## Automatic Tests

-mode textuel :
+text mode :

     make t-test-1
     make t-test-2

-mode cliquable :
+clickable mode :

     make c-test

-mode graphique :
+graphical mode :

     make g-test